NVIDIA/NeMo/docs/source/asr/speaker_diarization/configs.rst

     ...

 .. note::
-  Note we expect audio and corresponding RTTM have same base name and the name should be unique.
+  We expect audio and the corresponding RTTM to have the same base name and the name should be unique.

 Diarizer Architecture Configurations